One of the most challenging tasks a photographer can take on is photographing their own family, especially if children are involved.

 Documenting everyday family life is a way to photograph your family without giving them any notice.
 It's the candid moments that happen at home and during regular family outings on the weekends.
 The hair might be messy, clothes not perfectly matched.
 There will be crying, laughing, meltdowns, messiness and beautiful chaos.

 Sometimes you might use your DSLR camera or even just your phone camera.
 The main point is to capture your family life.
 It might be dad napping on the sofa, your son cleaning his teeth, your daughter cooking dinner, or a family game of cards.
-It's a beautiful life that is what it is, and photographing your family in their natural environment in an authentic way should be part of your weekly or even daily routine.
+Even life's routine moments are beautiful and photographing your family in their natural environment in an authentic way could be a weekly or daily goal.

 Don't Forget To Include Yourself

 Now and then, get creative and put yourself in your images.
 You can use a self-timer with a tripod (or rest your camera on something stable).
-These impulsive shots often turn out quite natural looking because, with a timer set, nobody has time to worry about their pose, hair, or other details.
+These impulsive shots often turn out with a relaxed, natural look because, with a timer set, nobody has time to worry about their pose, hair, or other details.

 The Furry Family Members